-The MCPS.Data.Confirm primitive returns a status of either SUCCESS, indicating that the request to transmit was successful, or the appropriate error code.
+The MCPS-DATA.confirm primitive returns a status of either SUCCESS, indicating that the request to transmit was successful, or the appropriate error code.

-If the requested transaction is too large to fit in the CAP or CFP, the MAC sublayer shall discard the frame and issue the MCPS.Data.Confirm primitive with a status of FRAME_TOO_LONG.
+If the requested transaction is too large to fit in the CAP or CFP, the MAC sublayer shall discard the frame and issue the MCPS-DATA.confirm primitive with a status of FRAME_TOO_LONG.

 If the transmission uses CSMA-CA or CFP and those failed due to adverse conditions on the channel, the MAC sublayer will discard the MPDU and the Status property will be set to CHANNEL_ACCESS_FAILURE.

-If MCPS-DATA.Request.PurgeMode is set to TRUE, the MCPS.Data.Confirm.Status property will be set to either PURGE_SUCCESS if an MSDU, matching the MSDUhandle property, was removed from the transaction buffer; otherwise INVALID_HANDLE.
+If MCPS-DATA.request PurgeMode is set to TRUE, the MCPS-DATA.confirm Status property will be set to either PURGE_SUCCESS if an MSDU, matching the MSDUhandle property, was removed from the transaction buffer; otherwise INVALID_HANDLE.

-MCPS.Data.Indication
+MCPS-DATA.indication

 The primitive indicates the reception of data from another PD.
 The properties of this primitive are:

-MCPS.Data.Indication{
+MCPS-DATA.indication{

 phyModeSelection;